- Assistant Professor, University of Toronto

 Christian Veillette, MD, MSc, FRCSC

-Dr. Christian Veillette is an Assistant Professor in the Division of Orthopaedic Surgery, Department of Surgery, University of Toronto.
-He is a staff surgeon for shoulder and elbow reconstructive surgery at Toronto Western Hospital, University Health Network, and the University of Toronto Sports Medicine Program at Women’s College Hospital.
-As an accomplished and internationally respected orthopaedic surgeon with extensive shoulder and elbow specialty experience, Dr. Veillette currently serves as a medical consultant for the WSIB Hand and Upper Extremity Specialty Clinic and WSIB Surgical Program at UHN Altum Health.
-Prior to this he was a medical consultant for the regional WSIB Shoulder and Elbow Clinic at Holland Center.
+Dr Christian Veillette is an Assistant Professor in the Division of Orthopaedic Surgery, Department of Surgery, University of Toronto.
+He is a staff surgeon for shoulder and elbows reconstructive surgery at Toronto Western Hospital, University Health Network, and the University of Toronto Sports Medicine Program at Women’s College Hospital.
+As an accomplished and internationally respected orthopaedic surgeon with extensive shoulder and elbow speciality experience, Dr Veillette currently serves as a medical consultant for the WSIB Hand and Upper Extremity Specialty Clinic and WSIB Surgical Program at UHN Altum Health.
+Prior to this, he was a medical consultant for the regional WSIB Shoulder and Elbow Clinic at Holland Center.

-Dr. Veillette is active in integrating informatics technology for orthopaedics, with a recent award from the Canadian Orthopaedic Association in recognition of leadership and innovation in orthopaedic informatics, technology and communications.
-He received the “Edit This” Award for the most innovative and best use of the Confluence enterprise wiki platform, and is a co-founder of OrthopaedicsOne, a collaborative network developed using wiki technologies.
+Dr Veillette is active in integrating informatics technology for orthopaedics, with a recent award from the Canadian Orthopaedic Association in recognition of leadership and innovation in orthopaedic informatics, technology and communications.
+He received the “Edit This” Award for the most innovative and best use of the Confluence enterprise wiki platform and is a co-founder of OrthopaedicsOne, a collaborative network developed using wiki technologies.
 He was previously the Deputy Editor, Information and Communication Technology for Clinical Orthopaedics and Related Research.
 In addition, he is the co-founder and Managing Editor for Orthogate, and co-founder and Director of Technology for Orthopaedic Web Links.
-These websites are used by over 1.5 million visitors each year, providing high quality educational resource to both patients and professionals with orthopaedic conditions.
+These websites are used by over 1.5 million visitors each year, providing a high-quality educational resource to both patients and professionals with orthopaedic conditions.